 The official currency of Trinidad and Tobago is the Trinidad and Tobago dollar (TT$), divided into one hundred cents.
 Because Trinidad and Tobago are not known as a tourist destination, Trinidad and Tobago is one of the cheapest Caribbean destinations available.
 Banking hours vary slightly, but are usually Monday to Thursday 8am–2pm and Fridays 8am–noon and 3–5pm.
 There are ATMs in all cities and towns, and some machines will dispense in US dollars.
 ATM machines are usually well-indicated in the larger cities.

 Taxi cabs are simply normal passenger cars with no special markings.
-However, their license plates start with the letter H. They are found at Taxi stands which may be at a street corner or at the side of the road.
+However, their license plates start with the letter "H".
+They are found at Taxi stands which may be at a street corner or at the side of the road.
 Taxi stands in the cities and boroughs are usually marked, but outside of the city they are not.
 If planning to go to the other side of the island (Trinidad), get an early start and allow the entire day with nothing important scheduled for the late afternoon.
 Although the island is not huge, getting somewhere can take longer than you might think.

-Travel money for Trinidad And Tobago
+Travel money for Trinidad and Tobago

-Save money and time by Ordering your Trinidad and Tobago dollar online from Travelex, you get better rates and can pick up the TTD cash locally or even on travel day at the airport.
+Save money and time by Ordering your Trinidad and Tobago Dollars online from Travelex, you get better rates and can pick up the TTD cash locally or even on travel day at the airport.

 Another popular option is to use a Pre-paid Travel Card.
 Your Debit/Credit Card provider will charge you 2% from market mid-rate, but your bank may also charge an extra 3% as an “Overseas Transaction Charge” plus “Overseas ATM” fees for withdrawing cash.

-Sending money to Trinidad And Tobago
+Sending money to Trinidad and Tobago

 - Open an account with a BER reviewed FX provider (id docs may be required)

-- You specify the local or Trinidad and Tobago dollar amount you want to transfer
+- You specify the local or Trinidad and Tobago Dollar amount you want to transfer

 - Make a local currency domestic transfer for the requested amount to the provider's bank account in your country

-- Once your funds are received by the provider the converted TTD amount will be transfered to the recipient account you specify in Trinidad And Tobago.
+- Once your funds are received by the provider the converted TTD amount will be transfered to the recipient account you specify in Trinidad and Tobago.